captnwalker/Devlog/README.md

-# DevLog
+# DevLog   :pencil:

 ## Purpose of this project

->DevLog is a React based log app using persistant browser storage with full CRUD functionality.
+>"DevLog" is an Angular based log app using persistant browser storage with full CRUD functionality.

 ### How to use